Ig-Ronit/JavaFunctionBox/README.md

 Functionality:

+This Java program contains a collection of functions encapsulated within a class named test_fun1.
+Each function serves a specific purpose, ranging from mathematical calculations to control flow operations.
-This Java code offers a collection of diverse functions, allowing users to perform various calculations and tasks through a user-friendly menu interface.
+It Allows users to perform various calculations and tasks through a user-friendly menu interface.

+printAverage(): Computes and prints the average of three input numbers. printSumofOdd(): Calculates and prints the sum of the first 'n' odd numbers. printGreater(): Determines and prints the greater of two input numbers. circumference(): Computes and displays the circumference of a circle given the radius. eligibleForVote(): Checks if a person is eligible to vote based on their age and prints the result. infiniteLoop(): Demonstrates an infinite loop with a message printed infinitely. findRaiseValue(): Calculates and prints the value of a number raised to a certain power. fibonacci(): Generates and prints the Fibonacci series up to a specified limit. findGCD(): Finds and prints the greatest common divisor (GCD) of two input numbers. findSigns(): Reads a series of numbers from the user and counts the number of positive, negative, and zero values.
+The main() function serves as the entry point for the program, where users can choose which function to execute based on their input.
+It provides a menu-driven interface for selecting the desired functionality.

 Key Features: